grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 1. Refer to the Grafana Agent [Flow Debugging][] for more information about a running Grafana Agent in flow mode.

-3. If the Prometheus configuration provided cannot be converted, diagnostic information is sent to `stderr`.
+3. If your Prometheus configuration cannot be converted and loaded directly into Grafana Agent, diagnostic information is sent to `stderr`.
 You can bypass any non-critical issues and start the Agent by including the `--config.bypass-conversion-errors` flag in addition to `--config.format=prometheus`.

+    {{% admonition type="caution" %}}
-    > Be aware that the behavior may not match when bypassing errors
+    If you bypass the errors, the behavior of the converted configuration may not match the original configuration.
-    > and doing so should be avoided in Production systems.
+    Make sure you fully test the converted configuration before using it in a production environment.
+    {{% /admonition %}}